 Getting There: You’ll find the heart of wine country between Newberg and McMinnville, along Ore.
 99W, which heads southwest from Portland.

 The most prestigious festival of the year, and certainly the most expensive ($1,295 for the weekend ticket, $125 to $190 for individual events) is the International Pinot Noir Celebration, in McMinnville (

 Touring the Wineries

 Forget pretentiousness, grand villas, celebrity wineries, and snobbish waiters—this is not Napa Valley.
-Oregon wineries for the most part are still small establishments.
-Although in recent years more and more well-capitalized wineries have been opening with the sole purpose of producing high-priced pinot noir, many of the region’s wineries are still family-owned and -operated and produce moderately priced wines.
+Oregon wineries for the most part are still small establishments—although, like everything else in and around Portland, some of them are now expanding their vineyards and tasting rooms.
+Yes, more well-capitalized wineries have been opening with the sole purpose of producing high-priced pinot noir, but most of the region’s wineries are still family-owned and -operated and produce moderately priced wines.